 - provides documentary evidence of business, community, social and cultural life

 - offers evidence of trends in communication, psychology of selling, consumerism, fashion, art and design

 The collection is extensive and dates back to the very beginnings of the ACT.
 We arrange our ephemera in five main categories:

 - List of General Ephemera File Headings

 - List of ACT performing arts companies and venues

-4. Visual Arts - Files of invitations, posters, flyers and other promotional material concerning exhibitions of visual arts in the ACT and immediate district.
+- List of Visual Arts files of invitations, posters, flyers and other promotional material concerning exhibitions in the ACT and immediate district.

-5. Posters - Due to their size, items A3 size and larger in all categories, are filed as posters and are arranged by subject.
+- List of poster subjects - items of A3 size and larger in all categories are filed as posters and are arranged by subject.